salernolabs/rescuegroups/doc/request/VolunteersJournalEntries/readme.md

         ->addField('someOtherObjectField');

     $result = $api->executeRequest($query);
 ## View
 Performs volunteersJournalEntries.view query.

 ### Example Query

     $query = new \RescueGroups\Request\Objects\VolunteersJournalEntries\View();

+    $query->setjournalEntryID("ID");

     $result = $api->executeRequest($query);

 ## Add
 Performs volunteersJournalEntries.add add query to create an instance of an object.
-Uses classes of type [\RescueGroups\Objects\VolunteersJournalEntry](../../src/Objects/VolunteersJournalEntry.php) as input to create a record.
+Uses classes of type [\RescueGroups\Objects\VolunteersJournalEntry](../../../src/Objects/VolunteersJournalEntry.php) as input to create a record.
 The ID field is ignored.
 You may specify multiple objects to create multiple records in one request.

 ### Example Add Query